OSSSP/powershell/README.md

 # powershell
 post-exploitation scripts

+since powershell is awesome.

-two scripts that will help a bit post-exploitation.
+Here is two scripts that will help a bit post-exploitation.

-dropscan, will scan for folders, which could contain sensitive files, like passwords, and accounts. scanpass, will scan for passwords in cleartext files, and report back for files with specific filenames.
+- dropscan, will scan for folders, which could contain sensitive files, like passwords, and accounts.
+- scanpass, will scan for passwords in cleartext files, and report back for files with specific filenames.

 Obviously it's typical that these scripts require the following Set-ExecutionPolicy unrestricted